 Further, the suit notes that the FTC found that TikTok was “directed to children” based upon the app’s “subject matter, visual content, music, and the presence of child celebrities or celebrities who appeal to kids,” and that the company had “actual knowledge” that it was collecting personal information from children.

-The suit seeks to represent all minors and their guardians who have downloaded the TikTok app and are concerned about the use and storage of their biometric data.
+The suit seeks to represent all Illinois residents who use TikTok or are concerned about the use and storage of their biometric data.